zMarch/Orc/README.md

 If /dev/shm does not exist or is mounted with noexec option, then the script can choose another directory.
 The used directory is stored in the HOME variable.
 The user account home directory is stored in the NHOME variable.

 HISTFILE is unset, and we use ulimit -c 0 to try and prevent any corefiles showing up.
+If ulimit isn't present, we'll try and use the limit coredumpsize command.

 ## Functions